 Mrs. Schwartz, a Rochester, NY native, brings many years of varied teaching experiences from the past 10 years with her to Ateres Bnos Ita.
 Starting her teaching career in Phoenix, AZ, Mrs. Schwartz moved on to teach in Boca Raton, FL and served as a dorm counselor for Russian seminary exchange students in Brooklyn.
 Later on, Mrs. Schwartz and her family moved to Los Angeles, where she spent the last 4 years teaching at Valley Torah High School for Girls.
 There she taught a variety of classes while implementing and running a number of programs and some administrative work.
 Mrs. Schwartz brings her care and love for her students to every aspect of developing the school in order to provide the young women of Las Vegas with a school that will allow them to thrive personally and succeed academically.

 Mrs. Chana Bracha Alcabes has been involved with the chinuch of students in multiple settings.
 She has experience as both a social worker and educator empowering students' success.
 She relocated to Las Vegas to teach Torah and impact the Jewish community in Nevada.
-As Student Council Coordinator, Mrs. Alcabes will guide our students as they mature into young adults through fun and inspirational activities.
+As Student Activities Coordinator, Mrs. Alcabes will guide our students as they mature into young adults through fun and inspirational activities.
 Mrs. Alcabes has a Master's in Social Work from LIU as well as a teacher's certificate from Rabbi Yoel Kramer.